hrbrmstr/widgetcard/README.md

 ## Description

-Tools to Enable Easier Content Embedding in Tweets
+Tools to enable easier content embedding in tweets.

 ## What’s Inside The Tin